Away fans' guide

 It is also possible to get to the City centre by using the park and ride services at Honiton Road (red), Sowton (blue) and Matford (green).

 Exeter International Airport is situated in Clyst Honiton, four miles from the city centre.
-Our principle sponsor Flybe serves 25 destinations directly, including nine destinations within the British Isles.

 Please note that owing to very limited parking at St James Park, there is no on-site parking for supporters at St James Park on matchdays.
 There may be very limited residential parking available locally.